thingsboard/thingsboard.github.io/_includes/templates/install/http-firmware.md

 - `Please write firmware chunk size in bytes or leave it blank to get all firmware by request:` - if you leave it blank, the file will be downloaded at once in the full size.
 If you want to download in parts, enter the size of the chunk.

-{% include images-gallery.html imageCollection="fw-updated" %}
+{% include images-gallery.html imageCollection="fw-http-updated" %}

 Firmware of the device is updated.
-To see status, you should go to the firmware dashboard as it shows in the following paragraph.
+To see its status, you should go to the firmware dashboard as it shows in the following paragraph.